maniaclab/snowmass-connect-docs/docs/index.md

 1. Home directory.
 As mentioned above, your home directory will have 50GB of storage  available and can be used for scripts, submission files and small size data.
 Large input files for jobs on the grid should not be stored here.
 2. OSG storage accebible from the login node at `/collab`.
-Users will receive a 1TB quota for their personal user space, and there is a shared 50TB quota for the project space.
+You will receive a 1TB quota for their personal user space, and there is a shared 50TB quota for the project space.
 Larger space allocations can be accommodated on a case-by-case basis.
-Users should store their data in either of two subdirectories:
+You should store their data in either of two subdirectories:
     * For private user data: `/collab/user/<user_id>`
     * For shared data among the members of the Snowmass21 collaboration:`/collab/project/snowmass21`
 3. Local storage in`/scratch`. *This is not available for user data at the moment.
 200 TB will be* *provisioned to allow users to create work directories and launch jobs from there.*
-*Users will be notified when this storage becomes available.
+*We will notify users when this storage becomes available.
 Documentation here will be updated accordingly with more details.

-Users can transfer data from external institutions to Snowmass Connect storage using any of the three following methods:
+You can transfer data from external institutions to Snowmass Connect storage using any of the three following methods:

 1. **scp**.
 For example: `scp -r <file_or_directory> <user_id>@login.snowmass.io:/collab/user/<user_id>/.` will copy a file or a directory from your local machine to your user directory on the OSG storage.
 The ssh-keys used for your profile on the Snowmass Connect portal